remotion-dev/template-next-pages-dir/README.md

 You should run this script after:

-1. you changed the video template
+- changing the video template
-2. you changed `config.mjs`
+- changing `config.mjs`
-3. you upgraded Remotion to a newer version
+- upgrading Remotion to a newer version

 ## Set up rendering on AWS Lambda